-If you’re shopping for a new phone, there are loads of great deals on Samsung models, especially if you have an eligible trade-in?
+If you’re shopping for a new smartphone, there are tons of great deals on Samsung models, especially if you have an eligible trade-in.
 Samsung Galaxy smartphones rolled out their 11th generation last year with the new Samsung Galaxy S20 line.
 In addition, the Note series is still going strong.
 Samsung is also bringing back the flip phone with unique new designs like the Galaxy Z Flip.
 But no matter what sort of Galaxy smartphone deals you’re after, there are always bargains to be found, and we’ve got them right here: Below, we’ve rounded up all the best Samsung Galaxy deals on current- and last-gen devices that can save you some serious cash.
+You can also take a look a the latest 5G phone deals for discounts on 5G Samsung phones.
+Regardless, you’ll find our top picks for the best Samsung Galaxy deals below.